 Paul A. Clayton

-If you have read even a modest sample of my Internet postings, you will have noticed my analytical and verbose tendencies, often generalizing and expressing tangential aspects.
+From even a modest sample of my Internet postings, one would notice my analytical and verbose tendencies, often generalizing and expressing tangential aspects.
 While the quality of my writing is typically good, concision is not one of my strengths.
 I am also inclined to be argumentative, not in the sense of getting angry but in the sense of being inclined to play devil's advocate.
 This seems related to my analytical tendencies.

-I also often experience other symptoms associated with mild to moderate depression, rarely decending to major depression.
+I have experienced other symptoms associated with mild to moderate depression, though such rarely descends to major depression.

 As can be seen from the above, I also tend toward openness.
 This may be an indication that I am not far off the autism spectrum (having a poor understanding of social boundaries) but may also be related to people-pleasing.

 As you can see from this site, I am worse than average in color coordination.
 (I have made significant effort to choose colors that at least would be visible, but the colors selected do not provide an enjoyable reading experience.)
 I may be slightly better than average in conceptual visual imagination (selecting and arranging symbolic images to form a cohesive whole greater than the parts) as evidenced by the image I developed for the Behold Your God poetry reading.
 However, I am not skilled at drawing.